AidanJReid/Author-Website/README.md

-# Project AUTHOR - CI Milestone Project 1
+# Code Institute Milestone Project 1 - Author Website

-An author site to promote and share the fictional works of yours truly!
+An author site to promote. market and share the fictional works of yours truly!
+Links provided from book images leading to Amazon retail site where the user can then read more and/or purchase.

 Site can be viewed here: https://aidanjreid.github.io/Milestone-Project1/